south-bend-code-school/adult-programming/lessons/module1/instruction.md

   - CSS
 - Any questions?
 - There is going to be a crazy amount of terms thrown at you and it all can be VERY confusing.
 Please ask questions whenever you want.
 If you have the question, someone else does too.
 Asking is the way of learning with code.
+- You will have to transition between watching my screen and coding.
+Never be afraid to ask me to slow down since I may accidentally speed ahead since I am not switching.

 ## What is coding?
 (7 min)